 TalkTalk Business offers businesses SIP trunking through pay-as-you-go (PAYG) or call inclusive bundles.
 It provides Quality of Service (QoS), meaning that voice traffic is prioritised over other data to ensure the best call quality (when using TalkTalk Business Ethernet data circuits).

-Spend management tools are available to monitor for fraudulent calls, and it’s possible to check by the hour or by the day.
+Spend management tools are available to monitor for fraudulent calls, which can be checked by the hour or by the day.

-SIP trunking is available for one or more extensions, along with the option to choose new numbers or transfer your current ones.
-Plus, multiple disaster recovery plans are available.
+SIP is available for one or more trunks, along with the option to choose new numbers or transfer your current ones.
+Multiple disaster recovery plans are also available.

-TalkTalk is best for multiple services as it offers internet, phone and SIP, all from a well-established company.
+TalkTalk is best for multiple services, offering internet, phone, and SIP – all from a well-established company.

 However, it doesn’t offer minutes or call bundles for international calling specifically.